jossef/requests/README.md

 - `.clearStoredCookies(hostname)` - clears the stored cookies for the hostname
 - `.setStoredCookies(hostname, CookieJar)` - set the stored cookies for the hostname
 - `.getStoredCookies(hostname)` - returns a CookieJar of the stored cookies for the hostname
+- `.addCookie(hostname, name, value)` - add a Cookie to the CookieJar associated to the hostname

 ## Examples